tmr1026/burger/README.md

 ## Demo

-The demo of the burger eating application can be found [here](https://salty-sands-53403.herokuapp.com/).
+The demo of the burger eating application can be found [here](https://fathomless-peak-60411.herokuapp.com/).

 ## Installation
+heroku git:remote -a
 To run the application locally, first clone this repository with the following command.

-	git clone git@github.com:angrbrd/eat-da-burger.git
+git clone git@github.com:tmr1026/burger.git

 Next, install the application dependencies.